Tuplajuusto/Kansallispuistot/PROGRESS.md

       serves the park-tracking purpose, it isn't the purpose.
 Revisit if MML's `taustakartta` turns out to look or perform worse than hoped.

-- [ ] **Trip prep tips / packing checklists — now fully specced, ready to
+- [ ] **Trip prep hub — consolidated plan, combining two previously
-      build.** Placement decided: a small teaser card on Home, same visual weight as the existing Nature First card, sitting right alongside it (personal-stats stuff like Journey/Latest visit/Achievements at the top of Home, "good to know" reference cards like this one and Nature First at the bottom).
-Tapping the teaser opens a dedicated full screen with three tabs/sections that build on each other:
+      separate ideas, ready to build.** One Home entry point ("Suunnitteletko retkeä? — Katso vinkit" / "Planning a trip?
+Check tips here"), same small visual weight as the existing Nature First card, sitting alongside it (personal-stats stuff like Journey/Latest visit/ Achievements at the top of Home, "good to know" reference cards like this one and Nature First at the bottom).
+Tapping it opens one screen containing both pieces together, not two separate features:
+      - **Trip-length tips** (three tabs/sections that build on each other):
-      - **Day trip**: check weather + trail conditions/closures before
+        - *Day trip*: check weather + trail conditions/closures before
           leaving, tell someone your route and return time.
 Pack: water, food, weather layers + rain gear, proper footwear, offline map downloaded, headlamp (even for day trips), basic first aid, charged phone, way to carry trash out
-      - **3-day trip** (adds to the above): overnight gear (tent or reserved hut/lean-to), sleeping bag + pad, stove + fuel (open fires often restricted), food for every day plus one spare, water purification, paper map as backup, check hut/campsite reservation requirements, know your bail-out point
+        - *3-day trip* (adds to the above): overnight gear (tent or reserved hut/lean-to), sleeping bag + pad, stove + fuel (open fires often restricted), food for every day plus one spare, water purification, paper map as backup, check hut/campsite reservation requirements, know your bail-out point
-      - **Longer trips** (adds to the above): real map + compass skill (not just GPS), share route + check-in points with someone at home, basic first aid knowledge, emergency numbers written on paper, gear repair kit, realistic daily distances with a rest-day buffer
+        - *Longer trips* (adds to the above): real map + compass skill (not just GPS), share route + check-in points with someone at home, basic first aid knowledge, emergency numbers written on paper, gear repair kit, realistic daily distances with a rest-day buffer
+      - **Fire warning reminder** (newly decided to live here, not as a separate Home card — resolves that earlier open placement question directly): a plain line — "Check current fire warnings before you go" — linking straight to ilmatieteenlaitos.fi/metsapalovaroitukset.
+Deliberately the simple version already decided on earlier, not the live API: no parsing, no unknown endpoint, no network-failure handling to design around, delivers the real behavior change (remembering to check) for a fraction of the effort.
+The live-data version remains a possible future upgrade, not a prerequisite — if it's ever picked up, the earlier research already confirmed FMI's open data API is real, free, and needs no registration (confirmed directly on ilmatieteenlaitos.fi), but the main API returns WFS/GML (XML), not simple JSON, and the specific warnings endpoint (separate from the general forecast API) was never actually located — worth picking up from there, not re-researching from zero.
       Deliberately does NOT repeat the existing Nature First card's content (Everyone's Right / leave-no-trace ethics) — this is pure practical logistics, that one stays the ethics/etiquette card.
-      **Open question before building**: tappable checkboxes (matches the app's whole "check things off" character, though nothing would persist — fresh list each time you open it) vs. plain static lists (simpler to build).
+      **Open question before building**: tappable checkboxes for the trip tips (matches the app's whole "check things off" character, though nothing would persist — fresh list each time you open it) vs. plain static lists (simpler to build).
 Leaning checkboxes but not decided.
       One fact worth verifying before it ships: whether 112 genuinely works without signal in Finland the way it's commonly said to — don't want to state that as fact without checking.
+      Not started — planning only, per explicit request.

 - [ ] Export trail journal as a nicer document (PDF) — different from the raw-data export above: this one is for sharing/printing a personal